ceccarellilab/Teaching/README.md

 ## pre-requisites:

-Students whould be familiar with R and teminal/CLI.
-ALl students are required to have access to the SecureCane WiFi.
+Students should be familiar with R and teminal/CLI.
+ALl students are required to have access to the __SecureCane WiFi__.